aivillage/bylaws/committee/committee.md

 **Section 3.01 Membership.** A committee needs at least 3 members.
 A Committee shall have a designated chair and second, or a pair of co-chairs.
 More than two co-chairs requires approval from the Steering Committee.
 The committee chair(s) must be eligible under article IV Section 4.01, and the committee members must be eligible under Article V Section 5.01

 **Section 3.02 Election.** New committees must be approved by the steering committee.
+They need an organizing document that states the goals and tasks the committee will accomplish.

-**Section 3.02 Dissolution.** A committee is dissolved when it votes to dissolve, or a majority vote by the steering committee forces it to dissolve.
+**Section 3.03 Dissolution.** A committee is dissolved when it votes to dissolve, or a majority vote by the steering committee forces it to dissolve, or it's membership falls below the requirements stated in Article III Section 3.01.

 ## ARTICLE IV
 ### Organizational Committee Chairs